What are the allowable costs against rental income?

 The cost of purchasing or improving a property (e.g. an extension) cannot be claimed as revenue expenditure against your property income.
 The distinction between capital and revenue expenditure is not black and white.
 If you buy a property and simply redecorate it before you let it out, this will be considered to be revenue expenditure.
 If however, you bought a property for a significantly lower price than normal because it was in a poor condition and then carried out substantial works, this expenditure would probably be considered as capital expenditure.

 However, most capital expenditure is eligible for relief for Capital Gains Tax purposes when you come to sell the property, so it is important that you keep records and receipts for the expenditure incurred.

 Whilst structural works cannot normally be claimed, capital allowances are available on the purchase of fixtures, plant and machinery.
-There is an Annual Investment Allowance for expenditure up to £200,000 from 1st January 2016.
+There is an Annual Investment Allowance for expenditure up to £1,000,000.
 As most landlords will not be spending more than the annual limit or claiming for a car, cars and eligible expenditure over the annual limit are not discussed.

-Examples of expenditure eligible for Annual Investment Allowance are as follows:
+Examples of expenditure eligible for Annual Investment Allowance (not for residential properties) are as follows:

 The list is not exhaustive and you should obtain further advice from us, particularly if your expenditure is over the annual limit.

 If you sell an asset on which you have previously claimed Capital Allowances, the proceeds are taken into account and may create an additional income charge.

 Where a residential property is not a Furnished Holiday let or no Rent a Room relief is claimed, the expenditure on replacing items of furniture and white goods will be allowed as an expense less any proceeds on the disposal of the item being replaced.
 The cost of assets which are not replacements is not be allowed as an expense.